paazmaya/naginata.fi/content/en/Koryu.md

 Jikishinkageryu is again the largest in Japan.
 These two styles Our head teacher created the beginning of the current Atarashii naginata .

-The difference Atarashii Naginata the jackets, Jikishinkageryū Naginatajutsussa used to coat the sleeves is not part of tightness in the band. otherwise outfit to Atarashii Naginata for a used, standardized training suit.
+The difference Atarashii Naginata the jackets, Jikishinkageryū Naginatajutsu used to coat the sleeves is not part of tightness in the band. otherwise outfit to Atarashii Naginata for a used, standardized training suit.